abdallah-zaghloul/nuxt-google-sheet/README.md

 # Google Sheet Embedded App Using nuxt

+## How to run the project:

+### Requirements:
+- See the requirements page: https://developer.youcan.shop/apps/embedded_app/getstarted#requirements
+- Make sure you have a MySQL server running, you can either use MAMP, WAMP, or a Docker MySQL image.

+### Getting Started 🚀:
+- Clone the repo
+- Copy the contents of `.env.example` into a `.env` file and fill their values
+- `cd` into the project
+- Run `pnpm install` to install the dependencies
+- Run `youcan auth login` to authenticate with YouCan
+- Run `pnpm prisma migrate dev` to generate the database and its tables.
+- Run `youcan app install` to install the app on your dev store.
+- Run `pnpm dev` to start the project and sync your settings with your partners app settings

 ## Description:
   youcan google sheet is a partner embedded app utilize google service and youcan service to: